amazurek1/ppma/README.md

 # Paper Summary
 ![Picture1](https://github.com/amazurek1/ppma/assets/51759577/fcfd9376-1e7a-4440-adea-b028de663358)
 <br>
-<br>The goal of the paper (link paper when published) and the models developed at Boehringer Ingelheim is to accurately predict the percent monomer of a given antibody.
+<br>The goal of the paper (link paper when published) and the models developed at Boehringer Ingelheim is to predict the percent monomer of a given multispecific antibody.
 This prediction is based on the sequence, germline, and format information associated with each antibody.

 # Repo Summary
 This code is designed to compute the features outlined in the methods section of the research paper, "Predicting the Purity of Multispecific Antibodies from Sequence Using Machine Learning".
 It includes a step-by-step guide on how to transform raw antibody data into features suitable for a Machine Learning model.<br><br>